Shey Phoksundo National Park

 About the Park

-Nepal's largest and only trans-Himalayan national park, established in 1984.
-Located in Dolpa & Mugu Districts, it covers 3,555 km² of pristine high-altitude landscape.
+Shey Phoksundo National Park is Nepal’s largest and only trans-Himalayan national park,established in 1984.and located in the remote Dolpa & Mugu Districts of western Nepal, The park covers 3,555 km² of pristine high-altitude Himalayan terrain.

-The park lies in the rain-shadow region of the Himalayas, creating a unique dry alpine environment with elevations ranging from 2,130m - 6,883m.
+Situated in the rain-shadow region of the Himalayas, the park features a unique dry alpine ecosystem, with elevations ranging from 2,130m - 6,883m, making Phoksundo National Park a key destination for trekking in Dolpa, Nepal and conservation.

-Declared a Ramsar site in 2007, its outlet creates Nepal's highest waterfall at 167m (Nepal's highest).
+Declared a Ramsar Wetland of International Importance in 2007, the lake’s outlet forms Nepal’s highest waterfall at 167m (Nepal's highest), adding to the park’s unique natural beauty.

-Perfect for blooming rhododendrons and clear mountain views
+Ideal for blooming rhododendrons and clear Himalayan mountain views.

-Harsh conditions with heavy snowfall - not recommended
+Harsh conditions with heavy snowfall; trekking is not recommended.

 Wildlife & Nature